Sixth Form - Academic

 The weekly timetable is divided into 35 periods, each 40/45 minutes, with the school day beginning at 8:50 and ending at 3:30.
 After a form period or year group assembly, there are three periods before a 20-minute break from 11:20 to 11:40.
 There are then two periods before lunch, from 1:05 to 2:05, after which there are a final two periods in the afternoon.
 For each subject there are 13 lessons a fortnight (because the timetable operates on a Week A, Week B system) giving you four hours 20 minutes of teaching each week.

 Once a week there is a Tutor Period with your form teacher.
-As well as football, rugby, rowing, cross country, fitness, badminton, table tennis, hockey and athletics, mountain biking and cricket in the summer you can choose to do sport offsite, which you are responsible for organising yourself.
+As well as football, rugby, rowing, cross country, fitness, badminton, table tennis, hockey and athletics, mountain biking and cricket.

 Academically, the Sixth Form courses at LRGS are stretching, but if you are ready to work hard and be organised then you should achieve an excellent set of results at A-level and be prepared to meet the requirements of the wider world once you leave.